rbaron/pyMonitor/README.md

 Usage
 -----

-Just run pyMonitor.py and keep your eye on your widget bar.
+Edit config.json with the address of the pages you want to watch.
+Run pyMonitor.py and keep your eye on your widget bar.
 I added the ./pyMonitor.py to my xinitrc, but everytime I had to restart X for some reason, another pyMonitor would run in addition to the first.
 Using start.sh checks if there's already a pyMonitor running.
 Make sure you set your full path to the pyMonitor.py file inside start.sh.

 > $ ./start.sh